Friday, November 7, 2008

 Having only been to three different haunted houses (two of them designated 'Scream Parks'), I'm not horribly qualified to deem any one park 'Best of the Year', so I suppose it's going to have to be 'Scream Park of the Year According to Me Unless I Find a Better One Still Open After Halloween'.
 SPotYAtMUIFaBOSOAH or LOLWTF for short.

-After working at the 'Carnival of Fear' over in the State Fair Park for the last month, me and most of my coworkers decided it might be fun to drive out to Omaha to see how well Scary Acres had set up and also to steal some of their ideas for next year.
+After working at the 'Carnival of Fear' over in the State Fair Park for the last month, me and most of my coworkers decided it might be fun to drive out to Omaha to see how well Scary Acres had set up

 The 'Scary Acres' park is split into four sections - 'The Stalks of Terror', 'The Dark Forest', 'The House on the Hill', and 'The Master's Castle'.